 Entering a power-saving or sleep mode will disrupt your internet connection and, consequently, your upload.

-Once you’ve completed the quick pre-upload checklist listed above, you’ll be able to upload your data for processing by following these simple steps:
+Once the "pre-upload checklist" listed above has been set and completed, you’ll be able to upload your data for processing by following these simple steps:

 - Upload Mission Folder